thmxv/tx-lang-cxx/README.md

 ### To consider

-- Make sure GC and allocator are "in sync".
-Meaning the GC is always triggered before the pool allocator falls-back to the upstream allocator.
+- Sync GC and allocator, meaning the GC is always triggered before the pool allocator falls-back to the upstream allocator.
 - Chapter 25 challenges
 - Chapter 26 challenges